microsoft/pxt/docs/develop/accessibility/accessibility-testing.md

 ![](/static/images/accessibility-highcontrast.png)

 Variations can exist between the high contrast mode of a website and the rendering in high contrast mode of the host operating system.
-A simple guideline when testing high contrast is to just make sure that all text and interactive elements highly visible.
+A simple guideline when testing high contrast is to just make sure that all text and interactive elements are highly visible.
 Check that the focus indication is visible enough to determine which component is at current position in the navigation path.